DandanITman/ScapeRune/public/models/README.md

 - **Adamant**: Forest green (#228B22) with green glow
 - **Runite**: Turquoise (#40E0D0) with cyan glow

-Place the actual ores.glb file in this directory to enable custom ore models throughout the game.
+The ores.glb file is located in the resources subdirectory to enable custom ore models throughout the game.